Author: Alberto Vidal Rodríguez

 - It is completely free and does not include in-app purchases.

-- Correct operation of all the functionalities, which allows parents to control practically 100% of what their children do with their mobile or tablet.
+- Correct functioning of all the functionalities, which allows parents to control practically 100% of what their children do with their mobile or tablet.

 - The application can help establish appropriate and responsible mobile usage guidelines, and help children navigate safely and with age-appropriate content.

-- The process of installing Google Family Link for children and adolescents on the device to be monitored is somewhat complex.
+- The installation process of Google Family Link for kids and teens on the device to be monitored is somewhat complex.